Structurally Different Neural Network Blocks for the Segmentation of Atrial and Aortic Perivascular Adipose Tissue in Multi-centre CT Angiography Scans: Discussion

-We attribute the superior performance of LegoNet to (i) structurally different blocks that are assumed to learn more discriminative features, and (ii) the complexity of the model.
-Compared to CNN models, the complexity, both in parameters and FLOPs, is much higher.
-However, that is on a par with ViT models, such as UNETR, SwinUNETR, and UNesT.
-The best performing LegoNetV2, for example, stands at 50.71M parameters and 188.02G FLOPs, which is smaller than the three ViT-driven models.
+We attribute the superior performance of \emph{LegoNet} to (i) structurally different blocks that are assumed to learn more discriminative features and (ii) the complexity of the model.
+Compared to CNN models, the complexity in the number of parameters and GFLOPs is much higher.
+However, that is on par with ViT models, such as UNETR, SwinUNETR, and UNesT.
+The best-performing \emph{LegoNet-2}, for example, stands at 50.71M parameters and 188.02G FLOPs, which is smaller than the three ViT-driven models.
+In the future, the model's behaviour with more recent models, such as Mamba-based blocks, could be studied.
+The use of more than two repetitive blocks could be another avenue to investigate.